Bukharian language: Revival

 Attempts were made to bring about a revival of Bukharian Jewish culture in the Soviet Union.
 One significant attempt was the establishment of a council for Bukharian Jewish literature in the Uzbekistan Writers’ Union, headed by Aharon Shalamaev-Fidoi (who emigrated to Israel in 1991).
 Another significant attempt was the Hoverim society established in Tajikistan and headed by Professor Datkhaev (Datkhaev emigrated to the US in 1992).
 The main organizational supporter for Bukharian Jewish culture today is the World Bukharian Jewish Congress, which aims to teach and spread awareness of the history, culture, language, and literature of the Bukharian Jews.
 Based on the Soviet census of 1979, 20% more Central Asian Jews spoke Russian than Bukharian.

 Among some Bukharian Jewish youth, especially in the New York City area, there has been a revival of using the Bukharian Jewish language written in a modified Latin alphabet similar to the one developed by Bukharian Jewish linguist and writer, Yakub Kalontarov.
 Today, youth learning the Bukharian Jewish language sponsored by the Achdut-Unity Club in Queens use the modified Latin alphabet.

 Classes on Bukharian Jewish history and the Bukhori language are also available at Queens College since 2010, marking the first time that Bukhori has been taught in an American university.
 The classes are taught by Bukharian adjunct professor Imanuel Rybakov.
 Rybakov has also authored a guide to learning the Bukharian language for English speakers.

-Writing systems
+Orthography

 Bukharian historically used the Hebrew alphabet (called Eastern Rashi in writing and square script in printing).
 From 1928 to 1940, the written Bukharian language in the USSR used the Latin alphabet.

 The first version of the Latin alphabet for the language was compiled in April 1928 and had the following order: